mprevorovsky/ox-stress_histones/README.md

-# ox-stress_histones
+Scripts for the manuscript:

-**Perturbed fatty-acid metabolism is linked to chromatin hyperacetylation, increased stress-response gene expression and resistance to oxidative stress**
+**Perturbed fatty-acid metabolism is linked to localized chromatin hyperacetylation, increased stress-response gene expression and resistance to oxidative stress**

-Jarmila Princová, Clàudia Salat-Canela, Petr Daněk, Anna Marešová, Laura de Cubas, Jürg Bähler, José Ayté, Elena Hidalgo, and Martin Převorovský
+Jarmila Princová, Clàudia Salat-Canela, Petr Daněk, Anna Marešová, Laura de Cubas, Jürg Bähler, José Ayté, Elena Hidalgo, Martin Převorovský

+PLoS Genet.
+2023 Jan 10;19(1):e1010582. <a href=https://doi.org/10.1371/journal.pgen.1010582>doi: 10.1371/journal.pgen.1010582</a>.

+Oxidative stress is associated with cardiovascular and neurodegenerative diseases, diabetes, cancer, psychiatric disorders and aging.
+In order to counteract, eliminate and/or adapt to the sources of stress, cells possess elaborate stress-response mechanisms, which also operate at the level of regulating transcription.
+Interestingly, it is becoming apparent that the metabolic state of the cell and certain metabolites can directly control the epigenetic information and gene expression.
+In the fission yeast Schizosaccharomyces pombe, the conserved Sty1 stress-activated protein kinase cascade is the main pathway responding to most types of stresses, and regulates the transcription of hundreds of genes via the Atf1 transcription factor.
+Here we report that fission yeast cells defective in fatty acid synthesis (cbf11, mga2 and ACC/cut6 mutants; FAS inhibition) show increased expression of a subset of stress-response genes.
+This altered gene expression depends on Sty1-Atf1, the Pap1 transcription factor, and the Gcn5 and Mst1 histone acetyltransferases, is associated with increased acetylation of histone H3 at lysine 9 in the corresponding gene promoters, and results in increased cellular resistance to oxidative stress.
+We propose that changes in lipid metabolism can regulate the chromatin and transcription of specific stress-response genes, which in turn might help cells to maintain redox homeostasis.

 <br>